 Yes, cats can absolutely sense approaching thunderstorms through several mechanisms.
 They detect changes in barometric pressure, which often drops before storms arrive.
 Cats also notice shifts in humidity and can smell ozone in the air.
 Their sensitive whiskers pick up on changes in air currents.
 However, unlike many dogs who become anxious with these pre-storm signals, most cats simply acknowledge the incoming weather and go about their business or find a comfortable spot to rest.

 Not at all!
-If your dog seeks out the bathtub during storms, they’re actually showing smart instinctive behavior.
+If your dog seeks out the bathtub during storms, they’re showing smart instinctive behavior.
 The bathtub is grounded, which helps discharge the static electricity that builds up in a dog’s coat during storms.
 This static can cause uncomfortable micro-shocks that increase anxiety.
 The enclosed space also provides a sense of security.
 As long as the tub is a safe place where your dog won’t be disturbed, let them use it as their storm sanctuary.
 You might even place a comfortable mat or towel in there for them.

 Indoor cats and outdoor cats can show different responses based on their experiences.
 Cats who have been caught outside in severe weather might develop stronger negative associations with storms.
 Indoor-only cats typically view storms as background events that don’t directly affect them, making them less reactive overall.
 However, individual personality matters more than indoor versus outdoor status.
 Some indoor cats are naturally more cautious, while some outdoor-experienced cats have learned that storms pass without causing real danger.